 Be sure to make a diary note of our upcoming webinars:

-The new fire safety bill: What it means for your building(s) - this event has already taken place.
+The new fire safety bill: What it means for your building(s).

 Led by Marc Pawson, this webinar talked you through the latest advice from the Ministry of Housing, Communities and Local Government; what has changed; and what we might anticipate from future changes with the Fire Safety bill.
 It also included guidance on new requirements for sprinkler systems in buildings over 11 metres.